-After successfully completing all the required courses and passing the Ph.D.
-Qualifying Exam, a period of time is to be devoted to formulating a research topic in either statistical methodology or statistical theory under the guidance of the student’s dissertation advisor.
-The proposed research will be presented to the student’s advisory committee during the Preliminary Exam in order to obtain the committees input on the appropriateness of the research.
-The results of this research must be communicated in a written dissertation satisfying the guidelines established by OGAPS.
+After successfully completing the course work and the preliminary examination, a period of time is to be devoted to a research topic in either statistical methodology or statistical theory under the guidance of the student’s advisor.
+The results of this research must be collected in a written dissertation satisfying the guidelines established by the University.
 The research must constitute an original contribution to the science of statistics and may derive new results in statistical theory or methodology or may be concerned with developing statistical methodology in new areas of application.

 Prior to students being allowed to take their dissertation defense examination, they must be admitted to candidacy and their current official cumulative and degree plan GPAs must be 3.00 or better.
 To be admitted to candidacy for a doctoral degree, a student must have:

 - Completed all coursework on the degree plan except any remaining 684 and 691,

 - A 3.0 Graduate GPA and a Degree Plan GPA of at least 3.0 with no grade lower than C in any course on the degree plan,

 - Passed the preliminary examination,